eldoy/mongocore/README.md

 # The access enables the read / write access levels for the keys
 Mongocore.access = true

-# Enable timestamps, auto-save created_at and updated_at fields
+# Enable timestamps, auto-save created_at and updated_at keys
 Mongocore.timestamps = true

 # Enable debug to see caching information and help